 The Astana Continental Team has had a relatively short yet eventful history.
 The was established in Astana, the capital of Kazakhstan in 2012.
 The city already had a very successful team in the elite level of the UCI World Circuit, called the Astana Pro Team.
 Astana Continental team was established primarily to compete in the lower divisions of the UCI cycling tour and promote sports cycling in the country.
 As a junior feeder club to the Astana Pro Team, the main emphasis of the Astana Continental team is on creating a strong core of experienced Kazakh cyclists who can compete on the international stage at the highest level.
 As a junior team, all its riders belong to the U23 category, and hail predominantly from Kazakhstan.

 Both Astana based teams are mainly sponsored by Samruk- Kazyna, a powerful joint stock company wholly owned by the Government of Kazakhstan.
-Samruk-Kazyna has been the main sponsor of the very successful Astana Pro Team ever since its inception in 2007.
+Samruk-Kazyna has been the main sponsor of the very successful Astana Pro Team ever since its inception in 2007, speaking about sponsoring, a recent argue between 2 Dutch cycling teams has been in the news as seen in this article (Dutch Language).
 They are a sovereign wealth fund with total estimated assets in excess of $100 billion and holdings in numerous companies in diverse sectors of the Kazakh economy like railways, energy and communications.
 The Astana Cycling teams have been successfully promoted by the Government of Kazakhstan as a great vehicle for raising the visibility of the country on the international stage.
 Both Astana teams share the same sky blue-gold racing livery, representative of the Kazakh national flag.
 In its early years, the team was managed by Dmitri Sedoun, a key member of the Astana Pro Team management.

 Notable Team Members and Victories